cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

 This is normally the case of the ["Standalone Replica Cluster"](replica_cluster.md#standalone-replica-clusters).

-If you are planning to promote the cluster at some point, CloudNativePG will take care of the following roles and passwords when transitioning from replica cluster to primary:
+If you are planning to promote the cluster at some point, CloudNativePG will manage the following roles and passwords when transitioning from replica cluster to primary:

 - the application user